TSM — Taiwan Semiconductor Manufacturing Company Limited

 - Revenue: Increased 8.4% sequentially in NT, 6.4% in USD to $35.9 billion, slightly above guidance.

-- Gross Margin: Improved by 3.9 percentage points to 66.2%, driven by cost improvements and high capacity utilization.
+- Gross Margin: Improved by 3.9 percentage points to 66.2%, attributed to cost improvements and high capacity utilization.

 2. Strategic Updates and Business Highlights

-- Technology Revenue: Advanced technologies (7nm and below) accounted for 74% of wafer revenue; 3nm contributed 25%.
+- Technology Revenue: Advanced technologies (7nm and below) accounted for 74% of wafer revenue.
+The 3nm process contributed 25% of wafer revenue.

-- Advanced Packaging: TSMC is focusing on enhancing its advanced packaging capabilities to meet customer demands.
+- Advanced Packaging: TSMC is enhancing its advanced packaging capabilities, including CoWoS and SoIC technologies, to support larger die sizes and customer needs.

 3. Forward Guidance and Outlook